 Lentil soup is just one of those staple recipes you need in your back pocket, as it’s not only easy to throw together, made with simple pantry ingredients, and budget friendly; but also delicious, filling, and completely nourishing.
 Plus, it’s a vegetarian slow cooker meal that will please both meat eaters and plant lovers alike!

 This version is also vegan, vegetarian, and naturally gluten-free and dairy-free, so it makes a great option when feeding people with different dietary preferences.
-If you prefer meat, though, be sure to check out our recipe variations below for how to make this crockpot lentil soup with ham, sausage, a ham bone, Italian sausage, or bacon.
+All in all, it’s just a bowl of cozy goodness and I hope you love it!

 top down view of ingredients for crockpot lentil soup in a black slow cooker pot